 Health and Safety Representative Training

-NOTE: HSRs are also required to attend one day HSR training (refresher) courses at least every three years.
+NOTE: HSRs are also required to attend the 1-Day HSR training (refresher) course at least every three years.
 This requirement commences three years after the initial five-day course has been completed.

-5 Day Health and Safety Representative Training Course Duration
+What is Health and Safety Representative Training – 5 Day

-Health and Safety Representative training is a 5 days face to face training in the classroom.
+Health and Safety Representative training is 5 days face to face training in the classroom.
 During this time participants will have access to highly skilled and motivated HSR trainers.
 These trainers have been in the VET training and assessment environment for over 25 years.
 The HSR Training course provides an interactive, engaging and supportive learning environment.
-This will assist in providing improvements to health and safety at a workplace.
+Having a HSR will assist in providing improvements to health and safety at a workplace.

-The primary role of a HSR is to represent the health and safety interests of a work group.
+The as discussed by the Safety Consultant in the training, the primary role of a HSR is to represent the health and safety interests of a work group.
 Additional duties are to raise any issues with their employer.
 There can be as many HSRs and deputy HSRs as needed in a business.
 This can be achieved only after consultation, negotiation and agreement between workers and the employer.

 Public Course Full Course (5 Days) – $890